chiefenne/Electronics-Inventory/README.md

 By default, label borders are **not printed** (best for real Avery sheets where tiny alignment offsets can make printed outlines look off).

-For calibration or printing on plain paper (where you want cut guides), enable **Show cut outlines** on the Labels page before printing.
+For calibration or printing on plain paper (where you want cut guides), enable **Print cut outlines** on the Labels page before printing *(always shown on screen; printed only when enabled)*.

 ## Authentication